 If the ceiling and walls in your basement are finished with drywall, running new wire behind the drywall can still be done, but it will require a little more work and patience.
 One option is to completely remove the drywall in areas where you are running new wire.
 Another option is to only cut the drywall in the sections where you’ll be adding new lights and fishing wire through to them.

 Of course when you have a finished low basement ceiling, the best idea is to install recessed lights into the drywall of the ceiling.
 Recessed lights will sit flush with the drywall (or at least almost flush), which will give more head clearance when moving around in your basement.
 Recessed Can Lights are one option and be purchased at Amazon.

 10) How to Install Recessed Lights

 Installing recessed lighting can be a DIY project if you are comfortable with working with wires and electricity.
 Of course, if you are not comfortable with electrical work, hiring an electrician or contractor is ideal if this is the route you want to take.
 If you are only installing a few lights, the project can be done with a little time and the right tools.
-Here’s a handy video that will show you one way to do it.
+The video will show you one way to do it.

 11) Flat Panel Lights

 Another type of recessed lights are flat panel LED lights.
 If your basement ceiling is a tile grid, these lights come in square and rectangle shapes and can replace a tile in your grid.
 They can also be installed into a drywall ceiling using a method similar to installing other recessed lights.
 Click here to start shopping for flat panel lighting options.

 If you decide you don’t want lights in your basement ceiling because it is so low, a valid option is to install crown molding with LED strip lights.
 This will add indirect light to your basement as the LED strips will sit inside of the molding and reflect the light off the walls and ceiling of your basement.
 Dimmable LED strips can be purchased to give you more control over your lighting.